mHealth App Development and Standardization of Innovative Technologies

 Advanced digital technology has become an integrated part of today’s health care industry.
 With the increasing use of smartphones worldwide, mHealth app development has become an essential aspect of digital health.
 Note that mHealth apps are defined as software programs for a mobile device designed to improve patient health outcomes.
 Figures show there are more than 325,000 health apps available online, which can be divided into higher-risk apps and lower-risk apps (Van Velthoven et al., 2018).
 Interestingly, wellness and chronic disease management apps are the top two categories that reveal high user engagement, retention, and satisfaction.

 Yet, despite the popularity of mHealth apps, users, providers, and regulatory bodies agree that app development can face numerous challenges.
 Note that the process of mHealth app development covers various steps, such as planning, research, design, and testing.
 One of the major challenges consists in the fact that apps can be developed quickly by people with non-medical experience.
 As a result, some apps may lead to poor content, low-quality care, and negative outcomes.
-With the increasing use of apps among patients and clinicians, lack of evidence-based principles for app development can result in deterioration in health.
+With the increasing use of apps among patients and clinicians, the lack of evidence-based principles for app development can result in deterioration in health.

 Therefore, standards and strict guidelines are needed to ensure consistency and patient well-being.
 To create effective standards for innovative technologies, health software developers must review multidisciplinary standards, such as the ISO 14971:2007 Application of Risk Management to Medical Devices and the International Society for Pharmaceutical Engineering (ISPE) Good Automated Manufacturing.

 mHealth App Development: Challenges and Perspectives